akpw/mktxp/README.md

     password = password
     credentials_file = ""   # To use an external file in YAML format for both username and password, specify the path here

+    custom_labels = None    # Custom labels to be injected to all device metrics, comma-separated key:value (or key=value) pairs
+                            # Example: 'dc:london, rack=a1, service:prod' (quotation marks are optional)

     use_ssl = False                 # enables connection via API-SSL servis
     no_ssl_certificate = False      # enables API_SSL connect without router SSL certificate
     ssl_certificate_verify = False  # turns SSL certificate verification on / off